Hyperadrenocorticism, Cushing’s Disease, Feline Cushing’s Syndrome (Overactive Adrenal Gland) in cats

 The most important facts at a glance

 Hyperadrenocorticism, also known as Cushing’s disease, is a condition in cats characterized by an overproduction of the hormone cortisol.
 The adrenal glands, located above the kidneys, are responsible for cortisol production.
-There are two main forms: pituitary Cushing’s (Cushing’s disease), caused by benign tumor growth in the pituitary gland, and adrenal Cushing’s (Cushing’s syndrome), which arises directly from a tumor in the adrenal glands.
+There are two main forms: pituitary Cushing’s (Cushing’s disease), caused by a benign tumor growth in the pituitary gland, and adrenal Cushing’s (Cushing’s syndrome), which arises directly from a tumor in the adrenal glands.
 Another cause can be the long-term administration of glucocorticoids.

 Causes

-The adrenal glands are small glands located above the kidneys and play a crucial role in the production of hormones, including cortisol, which is responsible for regulating metabolism, the immune system, and stress responses.
+The adrenal glands are small glands located above the kidneys that play a crucial role in the production of hormones, including cortisol, which is responsible for regulating metabolism, the immune system, and stress responses.
 In hyperadrenocorticism, too much cortisol is produced, which can lead to a variety of health problems.

 Another reason for the development of this disease can be the long-term administration of glucocorticoids, which are often used to treat other conditions and can impair the function of the adrenal glands.